Ask the Experts

 Our most commonly performed procedure, which combines the regenerative cells from your bone marrow (BMAC) and fat with the platelet cells from your blood (PRP) including cytokine therapy takes about 3 ½ – 4 hours to complete.

 This varies from patient to patient.
 Most patients feel some benefit in the first weeks after the procedure.

 How much downtime is there, after my procedure?

 There is no real downtime with this treatment.
 However, you may experience an “inflammatory phase” for a couple of days after your procedure where the treated body part, may get inflamed with some discomfort, soreness and stiffness.
 But you should be able to resume normal activities soon after if you are up to it.

-Could my body reject the Stem Cells?
+Could my body reject the Regenerative Cells?

 How often does the procedure work?

 The great majority of patients are very happy with their results and would do it again.